icflorescu/trpc-sveltekit/README.md

 > [SvelteKit does not have an oficial way to implement websockets](https://github.com/sveltejs/kit/issues/1491)
 > Check [Implementation details](#ws-implementation-details) to find out how it works under the hood

-This implementation only implements support for [@sveltejs/adapter-node](https://www.npmjs.com/package/@sveltejs/adapter-node).
+This implementation only adds support for [@sveltejs/adapter-node](https://www.npmjs.com/package/@sveltejs/adapter-node).

 Not yet implemented, but could be at some point:
 - The URL is hardcoded to `/trpc`